Emil Kirjas

-Emil Kirjas (born 26 June 1975, in Skopje) is a Macedonian politician.
+Emil Kirjas (born 26 June 1975, in Skopje) is a former Macedonian politician.
 He served as junior minister of Foreign Affairs of the Republic of Macedonia from 2004 to 2006.
 He is currently a vice-president of Liberal International, the oldest political international in the world based in London, where he was one of the longest serving secretaries-general (from 2007 to 2017).
 In 2007 he was elected a vice-president of the Liberal Democratic Party (North Macedonia) for a mandate of 2 years.

 He is a former president of the International Federation of Liberal Youth (IFLRY), a position which he occupied from 2001 to 2005, after having served as secretary-general (1999-2001) and vice-president of the organisation.

 His career includes working for various international organisations and institutions, including the Friedrich Naumann Foundation, the Council of Europe and the Organization for Security and Co-operation in Europe.
 In 2017 he founded Kirjas Global Ltd. and currently advises heads of states and prominent political leaders world-wide.

-He graduated with a master's degree in Geopolitics, Territory and Security from King's College London in 2007 where he was a Chevening Scholar.
-He holds an engineering degree in Computer Science from the Ss.
+He graduated with a master's degree in geopolitics, territory and security from King's College London in 2007 where he was a Chevening Scholar.
+He holds an engineering degree in computer science from the Ss.
 Cyril and Methodius University of Skopje.